Bioconductor/bioc_git_transition/doc/scenario-10-bug-fix-in-release-and-devel.md

-# Scenario 10: Bug fix in `release` and  `master` branch
+# Scenario 10: Bug fix in `master` and  `release` branches

-**Goal:** Maintainers will have to fix bugs from time to time, and make sure the patch is available both in the `master` branch (svn `devel`) and the current `release` branch.
+**Goal:** Maintainers will have to fix bugs from time to time, and make sure the patch is available both in the `master` branch (svn devel) and the current `release` branch.

 ## Steps:

 1. Make sure to follow [Scenario-3][] to pull any potential changes in the code from the _Bioconductor_ core team.
+Do this for both the master and release branches.

+    ```
+    git fetch upstream
+    git checkout <RELEASE_X_Y>
+    git merge upstream/<RELEASE_X_Y>
+    git checkout master
+    git merge upstream/master
+    ```

+1. On your local machine, be sure that you are on the `master` branch.

+    ```
+    git checkout master
+    ```

-2. Once you have done that, on your local machine, make the changes you need to fix your bug.
-It is helpful to tag the commit as bug fix, and then update the version number.
+   Make the changes you need to fix your bug.
+Add the modified files to the commit.
+Remember to edit the DESCRIPTION file to update the version number.

-3. On your local machine,

     ```
     git add <files changed>